Plastic and Regenerative Surgery

 For people who've lost tissue due to cancer, burns or other trauma, reconstructive options can be limited to moving tissue from one part of the body to another or trying to stimulate new tissue growth within the injured area.
 But for major injuries, such as limb amputation and severe facial trauma, very few effective treatment options exist.

-In the Center for Regenerative Medicine, Mayo Clinic plastic surgeons and researchers are developing regenerative medicine-based treatments for people with congenital anomalies of the hands and face, such as microtia, cleft lip and cleft palate; burns; limb and muscle loss; facial aging; facial nerve injuries; breast cancer; and other reconstructive needs.
+In the Center for Regenerative Medicine, Mayo Clinic plastic surgeons and researchers are developing regenerative medicine-based treatments for people with congenital anomalies of the hands and face, such as microtia, cleft lip and cleft palate; burns; limb and muscle loss; facial aging; facial nerve injuries; injuries to major nerves in the arms and legs; breast cancer; and other reconstructive needs.

 - Hand transplantation.
-In 2010, Mayo Clinic started the Hand Transplant Program, which is the first such clinical program in the U.S. During a hand transplant, a person who's had one or both hands amputated receives hands and a portion of the forearms from a donor.
+In 2010, Mayo Clinic started the Hand Transplant Program, which is the first-of-its-kind clinical program in the U.S. During a hand transplant, a person who's had one or both hands amputated receives hands and a portion of the forearms from a donor.

 - Face transplantation.
-In 2013, Mayo Clinic started a clinical face transplant program for people with congenital diseases or who've experienced severe facial trauma.
-This program will build on Mayo's existing expertise in head, neck and face reconstruction.
+In 2016, Mayo Clinic performed its first face transplant for a patient who had experienced severe facial trauma.
+The Face Transplant Research Program has been in existence since 2013 and builds on Mayo's existing expertise in head, neck and face reconstruction.

 - Facial reanimation.
 Mayo Clinic's facial reanimation program treats patients who've lost movement in part of their faces.
 These include children and adults with facial nerve injuries; children born without a facial nerve, meaning they can't smile; and adults who've had tumors or experienced trauma.
 To restore lost function, Mayo surgeons may use nerve grafts and muscle transfers.